 Michael I Loewy, PhD, is associate professor in the San Francisco PhD clinical psychology program.
 He joined the program in 2009 as program director and served in that capacity for 6 years.
-In 2018 Dr. Loewy reduced to half time and continues to mentor students in research from the first year in the program through his research seminar and then working with each student independently from beginning to completion of their dissertation.
-In addition, he co-teaches an elective in the summer session on Health At Every Size with Dr. Nathaniel Pyle, instructor of sociology at Laney College, who also happens to be his husband with whom he has lived since 2002 and is also a Fat Studies scholar.
+In 2018, Dr. Loewy reduced to half time and continues to mentor students in research from the first year in the program through his research seminar and then working with each student independently from beginning to completion of their dissertation.
+In addition, he teaches an elective in the summer session on Health At Every Size.

-Dr. Loewy was born in 1952 and raised in Los Angeles, then lived in Las Vegas, NV from 1974 where he received his BA in sociology (1987) before moving to Santa Barbara for graduate study in counseling psychology (PhD, 1994).
-He has one daughter who is currently residing in Las Vegas, where she was born.
+Dr. Loewy was born in 1952 and raised in Los Angeles, then earned his BA in sociology from UNLV(1987) before moving to Santa Barbara for graduate study in counseling psychology (PhD, 1994).